I love homemade seasoning mixes so I can adjust the salt and spice levels.

 - Onion Powder and Dried Oregano: Adds savory depth of flavor.

-- Seasoning: Salt & pepper can be adjusted to taste.
+- Seasoning: Salt and pepper can be adjusted to taste.

-- Options: A pinch of cayenne pepper or red pepper flakes add heat.
-A pinch of smoked paprika adds a nice smoky flavor.
+- Options: A pinch of cayenne or red pepper flakes adds heat, and a pinch of smoked paprika adds a nice smoky flavor.

 Variations

-- To make a low sodium verison, add less salt (or no salt) based on your dietary needs.
+- To make a low-sodium version, add less salt (or no salt) based on your dietary needs.

-- To make mild taco seasoning, leave out the cayenne pepper and/or chili flakes.
+- To make mild taco seasoning, skip the cayenne pepper and/or chili flakes.

-- To make it spicy, double the cayenne or add other dried chili peppers to your liking.
+- To make it spicy, double the cayenne or add other dried chili peppers to taste.

 How Much Taco Seasoning to Use

-- To replace a store-bought packet, use 2 tablespoons of homemade taco seasoning.
+- To replace a store-bought packet of taco seasoning, use 2 ½ tablespoons of homemade taco seasoning.

 Storage